axwhyzee/NLP-Webscraper/README.md

 - **Logo detection**
   - Filters out irrelevant image clusters so we can reduce false positives during client extraction
   - Merges 2 Convolutionary Neural Networks models
+    - Model A:
-    - Model A: ~80% accuracy
+      - ~80% accuracy
+      - Trains on images scraped from 120 company websites
     - Model B:
+      - xx% accuracy
+      - Trains on Flick30k dataset
   - Evaluates the probability of each image cluster being the client logo cluster